dipranjan/dsinterviewqns/intro.md

 This book **IS AND ALWAYS WILL** be **free** and **a work in progress**.
 The book gets updated weekly with new sections, more questions and richer content, so please keep visiting.

-If this has helped you in any way please feel free to contribute:
+If this book has helped you in any way please feel free to contribute:
 - The best way to do so is by adding more content to make this book more relevant, feel free to create a merge request or post in [forum](https://github.com/dipranjan/dsinterviewqns/discussions)
-- If you want to share your interview experience via ✉️, please drop one to *thedatascienceinterviewbook@gmail.com*
+- If you want to share your interview experience via ✉️, please drop one to *thedatascienceinterviewbook@gmail.com*, it will just be used to improve and enhance the book not for any other purpose
-- You can also support the project, [click here](https://www.buymeacoffee.com/dearc) or click on the button at the left bottom corner to do so
+- It takes a lot of man-hours to maintain this project.
+You can help by supporting the project, [click here](https://www.buymeacoffee.com/dearc) or click on the button at the left bottom corner to do so

 The Discussion Forum (🙊🙈🙉) of the book is available at [this link.](https://github.com/dipranjan/dsinterviewqns/discussions)